kintohub/kintohub-docs/docs/kintoblock-builds.md

 The **Automatically build new commits in this branch** option automatically enables build generation for new commits in the repository.
 By default, the toggle switch is set to `OFF`.

-## Automatically build new commits in this branch
+## Automatically Build New Commits

 **Auto Build** toggle helps you to Automatically build your KintoBlock when there is a commit made in your Repository.